feel-co/ndg/README.md

 Usage: ndg [OPTIONS] [COMMAND]

 Commands:
-  init      Initialize a new NDG configuration file generate  Generate shell completions and manpages for ndg itself html      Generate HTML documentation from markdown files and/or module options manpage   Generate manpage from module options help      Print this message or the help of the given subcommand(s)
+  init              Initialize a new NDG configuration file export-templates  Export default templates to a directory for customization generate          Generate shell completions and manpages for ndg itself html              Generate HTML documentation from markdown files and/or module options manpage           Generate manpage from module options help              Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose               Enable verbose debug logging